Alex Newhook

-Alexander Newhook (born January 28, 2001) is a Canadian professional ice hockey player who is a centre for the Montreal Canadiens of the National Hockey League (NHL).
+Alex Newhook (born January 28, 2001) is a Canadian professional ice hockey player who is a centre for the Montreal Canadiens of the National Hockey League (NHL).
 He was selected in the first round, 16th overall, by the Colorado Avalanche in the 2019 NHL entry draft and won the Stanley Cup with the Avalanche in 2022, becoming the third player from Newfoundland and Labrador to do so, following Daniel Cleary (2008) and Michael Ryder (2011).

 Playing career

 Early years

 As a youth, Newhook left his native Newfoundland to play hockey for St. Andrew's College, a boarding school located in Aurora, Ontario.
 Thereafter, he joined the York Simcoe Express of the Eastern AAA Hockey League (ETAHL) where he served as team captain and was named as the U16 AAA Player of the Year across the Ontario Minor Hockey Association (OMHA) in 2017.

 Junior

 Newhook joined the Victoria Grizzlies of the British Columbia Hockey League (BCHL) for the 2017–18 season where he finished second in team scoring with 66 points in 45 games played.
-He also recorded nine points through 12 postseason games and was named as team captain thereafter.
+He also recorded nine points through 12 playoff games and was named as team captain thereafter.

 Early into the 2018–19 season, Newhook signed his Letter of Intent to join Boston College of the National Collegiate Athletic Association (NCAA) beginning in the 2019–20 NCAA season.
 After leading all BCHL skaters in scoring during his final year, he earned the Vern Dye Memorial Award as the league's most valuable player (MVP).
 Similarly, he was also recognized as the MVP across the Canadian Junior Hockey League (CJHL).
 Following the season, Newhook was selected in the first round, 16th overall, by the Colorado Avalanche in the 2019 NHL entry draft.